How to Improve Metabolism and Support Weight Loss with PCOS

 3. Eat Enough to Support Metabolic Flexibility

 It’s tempting to eat less to lose weight, but under-eating can slow your metabolism, increase stress hormones, and worsen PCOS symptoms.
-Many women with PCOS are unintentionally undereating due to busy schedules or restrictive diets.
+Many women with PCOS are unintentionally undereating due to busy schedules or restrictive diets pushed by social media or health trends.

 What helps: